 On Dec 31, 2020, Mason will perform "BURST!" a durational new year’s performance at ICOSA Gallery, the culmination of her TPA + Fusebox residency, that sources the creative expertise of Black womxn as a transformational practice to mark the transition from 2020 into 2021.
 The performance begins at 10pm CST and can be viewed here.

 Gesel Mason is one of four artists/collectives participating in the inaugural Performing Arts Residency launched by Fusebox Festival and Texas Performing Arts.
 The first of its kind in Austin, the residency program is geared towards adventurous Austin-based artists who are pushing the boundaries of performance and on the cusp of new projects, as well as furthering the values of diversity, equity, and inclusion in the local performing arts community.
-This interview is the second in a series of conversations we call “In Process,” with resident artists about their creation process.
+This interview is the third in a series of conversations we call “In Process,” with resident artists about their creation process.